netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

-SCION ({{SCION-CP}}, {{SCION-DP}}) is an inter-domain routing protocol that offers explicit path selection between two endpoints, typically from a large selection of paths, where paths hav detailed information on traversed autonomous systems (ASes), links, router interfaces, and other information.
+SCION ({{SCION-CP}}, {{SCION-DP}}) is an inter-domain routing protocol that offers explicit path selection between two endpoints, typically from a large selection of paths, where paths have detailed information on traversed autonomous systems (ASes), links, router interfaces, and other information.